onedata/onedata-documentation/doc/administering_onedata/file_popularity.md

 ## Concept

 The file-popularity mechanism enables tracking usage-statistics for files in the selected space.
 It allows to list files' IDs, sorted by increasing order of the [`popularity`](#the-popularity-function) function, so that the least popular files are at the beginning of the list.

 >**NOTE:** Usage statistics can be collected only for local support of the space.
 > It is impossible to obtain file-popularity statistics for the remote provider.

 The mechanism for given space can be enabled in the Onepanel, in the spaces configuration tab.
+[//]: # (TODO wstawić nowego screena)
 ![](../img/admin/op_panel_file_popularity.png)

 ## Querying the file-popularity view